Heavy Duty Towing vs Light Duty Towing: 6 Comparison Points

 They are built with heavier-duty components like reinforced suspension systems and axles to withstand the wear and tear of their heavier payloads.

 Light-duty tow trucks are designed to handle smaller vehicles such as cars, SUVs, and pickup trucks.
 They do not have the same level of equipment or technology as heavy-duty tow trucks but still offer reliable transport services.
+Compared to heavy-duty tow trucks, light-duty tow trucks can tow your truck from your apartments if you can fit it into their schedule.

 These vehicles typically operate with a crane system allowing them to transport lighter loads safely.
 They also tend to have less advanced suspension and braking systems but can still provide reliable services for small vehicles.